Wonersh: Demography and housing

 The average level of accommodation in the region composed of detached houses was 28%, the average that was apartments was 22.6%.

 The proportion of households in the civil parish who owned their home outright compares to the regional average of 35.1%.
 The proportion who owned their home with a loan compares to the regional average of 32.5%.
 The remaining % is made up of rented dwellings (plus a negligible % of households living rent-free).

 In 2001, Wonersh parish contained 3,297 residents of which 19.8% were aged over 65; 5.2% of the population were in full-time further education; 75.5% of all men were economically active whereas 2.2% were unemployed, 4.8% worked part-time; 57.6% of all women were economically active whereas 1.7% were unemployed, 34.8% worked part-time.

-Wonersh's economy is predominantly a service sector economy reflected by the lower end of the official categorisation table of occupation given, compiled from the 2001 census:
+Wonersh has a predominantly service economy, reflected in the official categorisation table of occupation, compiled from the 2001 census:

-Whereas in this census, 34.6% of the population worked in middle or higher professional occupations.
+In this census, 34.6% of the population worked in middle or higher professional occupations.

 Economy

-Wonersh's economy is predominantly a service sector economy with its access to Shalford and Guildford stations and road links to the Compton interchange of the A3 road from Shalford it is part of the London Commuter Belt.
-Large eastern areas are managed by workers from Surrey Wildlife Trust and the commons and sports grounds are supported by woodsmen, woodswomen and maintenance staff funded by Parish Councils.
+Wonersh has a predominantly service sector economy, with its access to Shalford and Guildford stations and road links to the Compton interchange of the A3 road from Shalford it is part of the London Commuter Belt.

 Culture and community

-Many of the societies and clubs in the villages of Wonersh and Shamley Green are community-run without parish council intervention or support such as amateur dramatics and sports clubs.
-However cricket grounds, paths, commons and events are sponsored and organised by the village associations and the Wonersh Parish Council.
+Many of the societies and clubs in the villages of Wonersh and Shamley Green are community-run, such as amateur dramatics and sports clubs.
+Cricket grounds, paths, commons and some events are organised by village associations or Wonersh Parish Council.
 Shamley Green has two village halls for private and community events.

-Sports
+Sport

-Wonersh village green where local teams play football, cricket and stoolball.
-The sports club have built a pavilion there with a bar, meeting room and changing facilities.
+Wonersh village green is where local teams play football, cricket and stoolball.
+The sports pavilion has a bar, meeting room and changing facilities.

-Wonersh Bowling Club is situated in the heart of the village at the end of a lane behind the Memorial Hall.
-It has a close view of Chinthurst Hill.
-The club was founded in 1925 by J.M.
-Courage, F. H. Cook, R. H. Haslam and F. Rogerson.
+Wonersh Bowling Club was founded in 1925 and is situated in the heart of the village behind the Memorial Hall.
 The club is affiliated to both the English and Surrey Bowling Associations.

-The bowling green, comprising six full sized rinks, is maintained by a team of groundsmen who are, themselves, active bowling members of the club.
-The pavilion has, in addition to the usual changing rooms and dining area, a kitchen and fully licensed bar.
+The bowling green has six full sized rinks.
+The pavilion has, in addition to changing rooms and dining area, a kitchen and licensed bar.
 The bowling season runs from the beginning of April through to the end of September.